dodoro-gw/TwitterCrawler/README.md

 TwitterCrawler
 ==============
-This project is used for crawling `Twitter` data (such as user profile, user follow links, and user tweets) given a list of twitter users' ID.
+This project is used for crawling `Twitter` data for research use.

+TwitterCrawler can crawl user profile, user followee/follower links, and user tweets given a list of twitter users' ID.
-This project and the crawled data are for research use only.

-This project uses Twitter4j (http://twitter4j.org/en/index.html).
+TwitterCrawler uses Twitter4j (http://twitter4j.org/en/index.html).

+A main goal of TwitterCrawler is to fasten the crawling speed by using a list of Twitter application accounts.
+Once an account reaches rate limit, TwitterCrawler chooses another account to continue crawling the required data.

-Crawling accounts
+Twitter Application accounts
 =================
+To use TwitterCrawler, one needs to have at least one Twitter application account.
+To fasten the crawling speed, one needs a list of accounts.

-In order to get crawling accounts from Twitter, see http://twitter.com/oauth_clients/new.
+In order to get accounts from Twitter, see http://twitter.com/oauth_clients/new.

 How to set the accounts, see http://twitter4j.org/en/code-examples.html (No.7 OAuth support).